Sons of the Pioneers —

 May 2001

 When I was young myself, my father played Sons of the Pioneers records, songs that he'd enjoyed for years.
 Our favorites evoke wide spaces and open roads, the American West and the hot, dry Southwestern desert.
-Their great music recalls the American Frontier and the pioneers whose experiences did much to shape America today, and we may hope, strengthen America's future.
+The group's great music recalls the American Frontier and the pioneers whose experiences did much to shape America today, and we may hope, strengthen America's future.
 I'm sure the Sons of the Pioneers were thoroughly aware of this tradition — it's in their name.

-Songs loved by my father, songs with which I'd grown up, and now at our fingertips in MP3 format.
 I got to thinking about the progression that makes such musical convenience possible; and how we might try to explain the serendipitous evolution to those smooth Western singers, the Sons of the Pioneers, say back in 1937:

 See, there will be another World War with Germany, and people at universities will invent these room-sized logic computing machines.
 Then big organizations will make even bigger computers, like the Air Force (ex Army Air Corps) will use to manage fleets of huge bombers that can fly across the ocean in case we need to bomb Russia.